Secret-chest/scratch2python/README.md

 Use `Uppercase` for class names.

 Note: Use underscores if the name may become unclear.
 For example: use `sb3_unpack` instead of `sb3Unpack`
-## How use
+## How to use
-assuming that you installed all necessery  requirements place your sb3 file / files in the scratchtopython folder  where main.py is located run `python3 main.py` it will ask you for the project select which one to load you cannot load  more than one project at once
+Assuming that you installed all necessary requirements, place your sb3 files in the scratch2python folder where main.py is located.
+Then, change the projectToLoad variable to your project file.
+Now, just run `python3 main.py` and the project will start!